alefore/weblog/ten-years-of-edge.md

 When parts of an object are computed asynchronously, this allows customers to access each such part as soon as it is ready.

-At first, I found this pattern somewhat counterintuitive:
+At first, I found this pattern somewhat… counterintuitive.
 It feels strange to tag as `const` an object whose parts are still being constructed.

 But I think it makes sense.
 The contract of the future never changes: customers can add callbacks that the future will run